© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mound & Bailey Castle, Bleddfa is a scheduled monument protected by Cadw under reference RD061.
 View the official record →

-Mound and Bailey Castle, Bleddfa is a motte and bailey castle situated in Radnorshire, Wales, representing a form of medieval military architecture characteristic of the Norman period and the centuries following the Norman Conquest.
+Mound and Bailey Castle, Bleddfa is a motte and bailey fortification located in Radnorshire, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD061.

 Mound & Bailey Castle, Bleddfa dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mound & Bailey Castle, Bleddfa is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD061.